tzachshabtay/MonoAGS/Docs/articles/rooms.md

 Each room has specific events which you can subscribe to and code stuff to happen on those events.
 The available events:
 #### Before fade in

-After leaving the previous room, before the current room is visible
+After leaving the previous room, before the current room is visible.

 #### After fade in

-After leaving the previous room, after the current room is visible
+After leaving the previous room, after the current room is visible.

 #### Before fade out

-Before leaving the current room when it is still visible
+Before leaving the current room when it is still visible.

 #### After fade out

-Before leaving the current room when it is no longer visible
+Before leaving the current room when it is no longer visible.

 ### Custom Properties